The first direct measurement of gravitational potential decay rate at cosmological scales and improved dark energy constraint: measurements and improved dark energy constraints

 The selection criterion in Section \ref{sec:galaxy} results in a total number of $\sim 4.5\times10^6$ galaxies in three redshift bins ($[0.2, 0.4]$, $[0.4, 0.6]$ \& $[0.6, 0.8]$, Table \ref{tab:DR}).
 We then follow the same procedure in \citet{2021MNRAS.500.3838D,2021ApJ...923..153D} to measure the ISW-LDP cross-power spectrum $C_{Il}$ and the CMB lensing-LDP cross-power spectrum $C_{\phi l}$.
 Considering that $C_{Il}$ mainly arises from large angular scale ($\ell<50$) while the measurement of $C_{\phi l}$ is noisy at $\ell<10$, we choose $(\ell_{min}, \ell_{max})\sim (9,117)$ and six angular bins equally spaced in $\ln \ell$.

 Instead of directly taking the ratio of these two cross-correlations, we use the likelihood method for estimating $DR$ and the corresponding error bar (Appendix \ref{sec:likelihood}).
-It directly evaluate $P(DR)$ using the exact analytical expression (Eq. \ref{eq:likelihood}).
+It directly evaluates $P(DR)$ using the exact analytical expression (Eq. \ref{eq:likelihood}).
 Since it involves no multi-parameter fitting, it is computationally fast.
 Furthermore, the resulting $P(DR)$ is unbiased and relies on no cosmological assumptions other than the proportionality relation.
 The obtained $P(DR)$ of three redshift bins are shown in Fig. \ref{fig:pdf_3DR}. $P(DR)$ is very close to Gaussian.
 Therefore later we will adopt a Gaussian $P(DR)$ in cosmological parameter fitting.

 The results of $DR$ are shown in Table \ref{tab:DR} \& Fig.\ref{fig:DR}.
-The detection significances of three redshifts are $1.57\sigma$, $2.78\sigma$ and $0.71\sigma$, respectively.
-The total significance is $3.27\sigma$.
-For comparison, we also measure DR with the same set of galaxies used for generating LDPs, and obtain a total $3.25\sigma$ measurement.
+The detection significances of three redshifts are $1.62\sigma$, $2.66\sigma$ and $0.82\sigma$, respectively.
+The total significance is $3.2\sigma$.
+For comparison, we also measure DR with the same set of galaxies used for generating LDPs, and obtain a total $\sim 3.2\sigma$ measurement.
 The measurements including the S/N are fully consistent with each other (Table.\ref{tab:DR}).
+Because the sign of the cross-correlations of $C_{Il}$ and $C_{\phi l}$ is flipped for LDP, the sign of DR is identical to that measured with galaxies.